Running a Club or Society

 - The payment of any fines imposed on a club/society

-- Brewing equipment or equipment related
+- Brewing equipment or equipment related to alcohol

 - TUSA funds being directly sent to support fundraising donations